-Primary school follows the integration of the primary years programme along with the enrichment programme of BIS.
-A strong emphasis on honesty, pride, integrity, and kindness is tied in with the school Learner Profile attributes.
-With our well-defined curriculum, students grow into happy and responsible individuals.
-Students in the Primary Years Program are encouraged to learn through a sense of Inquiry to develop into independent, reflective learners.
-The focus here is to provide continuity and progression in learning for all students as they move on to the rigour of MYP.
+Primary Years follows the integration of the IB Primary Years Programme in collaboration with the enrichment programme of BIS.
+A strong emphasis on honesty, pride, integrity, and kindness is tied in with the Learner Profile attributes.
+Our well-defined curriculum helps students grow into happy and responsible individuals.
+Students in the Primary years programme are encouraged to learn through a sense of inquiry to develop into independent and reflective learners.
+The focus here is to provide continuity and progression in learning for all students as they move on to the rigour of Middle school.

 Ethos of education in Class for PYP – Class may begin with questions by the facilitator and responses from the students are guided to allow them to think beyond the apparent.
 Morning sessions begin with academic work on the unit of study and this unit will last for about 4 to 6 weeks.
-The activities of sports, art, music, community work, sciences, math are all integrated with this main subject and this method of learning will facilitate a deep understanding and engagement with this subject.
+The activities of sports, art, music, community work, sciences, maths are all integrated with this main subject and this method of learning will facilitate a deep understanding and engagement with this subject.
 All classroom engagements allow children to make interdisciplinary connections with the main subject and the things around them.

-Children in Primary years are now ready to learn about the outside world and are in the process of becoming self aware.
+Children in Primary years are ready to learn about the outside world and are in the process of becoming self-aware.
 They experience a new sense of self and begin to question who they are in relation to their environment.
-As new capacities emerge in their thinking the children begin to develop a more realistic view of everyone and everything around them.
+As new capacities emerge in their thinking, children begin to develop a more realistic view of everyone and everything around them.

-The curriculum of grade 1 is implemented in a way to bring awareness of letters, language, addition and subtraction, multiplication, Phonics and sight vocabulary, fairy tales and nature stories.
+The curriculum of PYP 1 is implemented in a way to bring awareness of letters, language, addition and subtraction, multiplication, phonics, sight vocabulary, fairy tales and nature stories.
 Handiwork could include basic toys, moulding, sandplay, pretend and play, drawing and painting.
 Community environments are introduced to first graders to help them connect with people who they see almost daily around them apart from their parents and teachers.
-Pyp 2 the students progress to larger numbers division, subtraction, addition and multiplication in language they progress to grammar and fables and stories of Saintly leaders and biographies.
-Mathematics brings in place values and times tables, with expanded writing and reading.
+PYP 2 students’ progress to larger numbers division, subtraction, addition and multiplication.
+In language, they progress to grammar, fables and stories of saintly leaders and biographies.
+Mathematics brings in place values and times tables, with expanded problem solving.
 Community introductions are made through homes, buildings, shelters and habitats around them.
-Pyp 3 the children are introduced to complicated numbers, time, measurement.
-Language arts will introduce composition, parts of speech.
-Building projects, creating stories, introducing professions.
-Study of the human body.
+PYP 3 students are introduced to complicated numbers, time, and measurement.
+Language arts introduces composition, parts of speech, building projects, creating stories and introducing professions.
 PYP 4 is the appropriate grade to introduce fractions, LCM, HCF, local geography, more parts of speech, reading and writing musical notes.
-Fourth graders are developing self confidence that are breaking away from their surroundings and developing an adventurous spirit.
-Students of PYP 5 are developing an order of sense of space and time.
+Fourth graders develop self confidence that is breaking away from their surroundings and develop an adventurous spirit.
+Students of PYP 5 develop an order of sense of space and time.
 They develop a deeper understanding of personal responsibility and ethics of right and wrong.
-It’s an apt moment to introduce more grammar, indian geography, music in harmony with instruments and vocals sung in different elements.
-Dictation and writing, decimals, percentage, elocution, Fun versions of B-CAN elements are included in engagements for each age group along with artistic expressions, physical development.
+It’s an apt moment to introduce more grammar, Indian geography, music in harmony with instruments and vocals sung in different elements.
+Dictation and writing, decimals, percentage, elocution, fun versions of B-CAN elements are included in engagements for each age group along with artistic expressions and physical development.